Normal Immunoglobulin Infusion 10% (Human) with Vorhyaluronidase alfa

 Wipe each stopper with a sterile alcohol wipe and allow to dry.

-Transfer the vial(s) labelled IG into either syringe(s),infusion bag or directly from
+Transfer the vial(s) labelled IG into either syringe(s), infusion bag or directly

 1. Attach a sterile syringe to a vented spike.